Ashvith10/trip-planner/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Technologies used

+- Docker: Reproducible, ephemeral containerization.
+Since it is more popular than Podman, Nix or Guix, hence the choice.
+For production, I've made use of a multi-stage Dockerfile to optimize image size and make it easier to read.

+- TypeScript: Type safety and compile-time checks for JavaScript.

+- NextJS: For a monolithic web application containing both front-end and back-end.
+I have also enabled standalone builds to further reduce the size.

+- Tailwind: Utility-driven CSS library, also a shadcn dependency.

+- shadcn/ui: For quickly building web pages with pre-styled, pre-defined components.

+- PostgreSQL: Since I am used to working on PostgreSQL, hence the choice.

+- Prisma: To design schema and migrations for the database.

 ## Getting Started

 Before running this project, please ensure that Docker and Docker Compose is present in the system with relevant permissions and configurations.